 Please, read carefully the following article to better understand what you can and cannot do with my tracks and how to credit me

-My backing tracks are free to use on YouTube, Facebook, SoundCloud and Vimeo, and you will not receive a copyright claim.
-This is because I have disabled the content ID option for YouTube to let people upload my background music without receiving a copyright claim.
+You can use my backing tracks on YouTube, Facebook, SoundCloud and Vimeo, and you will not receive a copyright claim.
+This is because I have not activated the content ID option for YouTube to let people upload my background music without receiving a copyright claim.
 If you receive one, it is a distributor abusing the content ID system, it is certainly not me.
 Should that happen, contact the distributor claiming the track ASAP.

 You can use them for live performances and teaching purposes, I’d be more than happy.
-If you post your performance over my backing track on YouTube, SoundCloud, Facebook or Vimeo, please do not put Nick Neblo in the title (this will affect the search of my channel).
+If you post your performance over my backing track on YouTube, SoundCloud, Facebook or Vimeo, please do not put Nick Neblo in the title, do not write collaboration or featuring.
 Simply put the link to my backing track in the video description ‘Backing track by Nick Neblo + link’ and you can also add an end screen (YouTube feature).
 On YouTube you can use this tag #nickneblobacking at the end of your description.

 If you use Instagram, it would be prefereable to credit me ‘Backing Track by Nick Neblo’ directly embedded in the video, as Instagram does not support external links.
 If you can’t do that, simply put @nickneblo or #nickneblo as tag.